MSF-OCB/keeper-1password-migration/README.md

 Add this file at `${MSFOCB_SECRETS_DIRECTORY}/keeper_1password_migration_variables.` This file is *extremely sensitive*.

+The provisioning user muse to be in the groups "Provision Manager" AND "Administrator".

 ```text
 KEEPER_1P_PROVISIONING_PASSWORD=<base64 encoded password for 1Password provisioning user>
 KEEPER_1P_PROVISIONING_SECRETKEY=<base64 encoded secret key for 1Password provisioning user>